-30. Approval of major decisions by shareholders
+31. Approval of major decisions by shareholders

-- (1) Major decisions of the company such as the disposal of the company's significant assets, restructuring, capital raising, takeovers, mergers, acquisitions or reorganization shall be subject to the approval of shareholders at a general meeting. - (2) For each major decision, the Board shall ensure that sufficient information is supplied to shareholders in good time to enable them to be able to make a fully considered judgement on the matter to be determined.
-The information to be provided shall: - (a) include the advantages, and disadvantages of the proposal; - (b) the monetary costs and potential return; - (c) the risks associated with the proposal and - (d) any other information that might reasonably be regarded as material to the decision, even if it is detrimental to the case the Board is putting forward.
+- (1) Major decisions of the company such as the disposal of the company's significant assets, restructuring, capital raising, takeovers, mergers, acquisitions or reorganization shall be subject to the approval of shareholders at a general meeting according to the Companies' Act (for example Section 202).
+Related party transactions where the conditions in paragraph 9(2)(c) or (e) are met should also be put to shareholders for approval. - (2) For each major decision, the Board shall ensure that sufficient information is supplied to shareholders in good time to enable them to be able to make a fully considered judgement on the matter to be determined.
+The information to be provided shall: - (a) include the advantages, and disadvantages of the proposal; - (b) the monetary costs and potential return; - (c) the effect on the rights of shareholders in general including any particular effect on minority shareholders; - (d) the risks associated with the proposal; and - (e) any other information that might reasonably be regarded as material to the decision, even if it is detrimental to the case the Board is putting forward.

-31. General meetings
+32. General meetings

-- (1) When arranging general meetings in accordance with Sections 149 et seq of the Companies Act (179), the Board shall provide to all its shareholders sufficient and timely information concerning the date, location and agenda of the general meeting as well as full and timely information regarding issues to be decided during the general meeting. - (2) The information to be given to the shareholders shall be sufficient to enable them to make a fully considered judgement on the matter to be determined, including all material information whether supporting or contrary to the proposal being put forward. - (3) Shareholders shall be given the opportunity to place matters for discussion on the agenda of the general meeting. - (4) The Board shall make shareholders expenses and convenience the primary criteria when selecting venue and location of annual general meetings. - (5) The Board shall ensure that all shareholders have equal access to corporate information. - (6) Issues to be decided by the general meeting shall be presented discretely and disparate matters shall not be combined for a single decision. - (7) The directors shall provide sufficient time for shareholders questions on matters pertaining to the company's performances and the directors shall make themselves available to respond to questions put by the shareholders.
-Voting by means other than personal attendance at a specified venue shall be facilitated so far as possible and reasonable.
+- (1) When arranging general meetings in accordance with Sections 157 to 166 of the Companies Act, 2019 (Act 992), the Board shall provide to all its shareholders sufficient and timely information concerning the date, location and agenda of the general meeting as well as full and timely information regarding issues to be decided during the general meeting. - (2) The information to be given to the shareholders shall be sufficient to enable them to make a fully considered judgement on any matter to be determined, including all material information whether supporting or contrary to the proposal being put forward. - (3) Shareholders shall be given the opportunity to place matters for discussion on the agenda of the general meeting.

+- (4) The Board shall make shareholders expenses and convenience the primary criteria when selecting venue and location of annual general meetings. - (5) The Board shall ensure that all shareholders have equal access to corporate information. - (6) Issues to be decided by the general meeting shall be presented discretely and disparate matters shall not be combined for a single decision. - (7) The Board shall ensure that shareholders have the right to put questions to the directors and shall provide sufficient time for shareholders questions on matters pertaining to the company's performances.
+The directors shall make themselves available to respond to questions put by the shareholders. - (8) Voting by means other than personal attendance at a specified venue shall be facilitated so far as possible and reasonable. - (9) All members of the Board should normally be present at annual meetings.

-32. Rights of shareholders
+33. Rights of shareholders